Alakode, Kannur district: Economy

 Most of the people in Alakode are engaged in agriculture or business.
 The area is known for exporting hill products like rubber, dry copra, pepper, areca nut, etc. to the industries located in the northern parts of India.

-Many people migrated to Alakode during the 1940s and 1950s from the Travancore area and currently play a major role in the local economy.
+Alakode is one among the key centres of Malabar Migration where people migrated here during the 1940s and 1950s from Northern Travancore area and played a major role in the local economy.